kmlawson/skills-in-transnational-history/seminars.md

 **General Texts**

-*Basic Statistics for Social Research* Augustine Kposowa, Mark D. Riddle, and Robert Hanneman *Learning R* Richard Cotton
+*Basic Statistics for Social Research* Augustine Kposowa, Mark D. Riddle, and Robert Hanneman
+*Learning R* Richard Cotton
 *Learning Base R* Lawrence Mark Leemis
+*R for Data Science* Hadley Wickham, Garret Grolemund
 *Learning Python* Mark Lutz

+\pagebreak

-## Week 0 - History in Practice - Strategies for Research in Transnational History
+## Week 0 - Orientation: History in Practice - Balancing Skills and Critique in the Digital Humanities

-Our emphasis in this course is on a small set of skills related to GIS and mapping, social networks, and tools for the analysis of texts which, to master fully, would each require far more time than a single module with very limited class time can offer for any degree of significant mastery.
+Our emphasis in this course is on a set of skills related to GIS and mapping, social networks, and tools for the analysis of texts which, to obtain even a moderate proficiency in, would each require several modules.
 These are skills that are often associated with a field that has come to be known as the *digital humanities*.
 This module should be seen as a kind of taster course that allows you to encounter a world of digital tools and methodologies that may be useful for working with large collections of sources.
 You may decide that most or all of these methods are not appropriate for your own research going forward, but some exposure to them will greater afford you the opportunity to understand them and, when appropriate engage or critique other historical scholarship that makes use of them.

-We will have three primary goals:
+We will have three primary goals in this semester:

 1. In three broad parts, we will learn some of the basic principles and techniques of *historical GIS*, digital techniques for *text analysis and distant reading*, and some basic *visualisation of social networks*.
 In the two major assessments of the module you will have the opportunity to practice some of the techniques learned or, in the case of the final assessment, alternatively write a critical engagement with scholarship that makes use of these methodologies.
 This part of the module is arguably both the most fun and the most frustrating: you should prepare yourself for the sometimes considerable amount of time spent sorting out what can often be rather trivial technical obstacles along the way.
 One of the goals of this course is to introduce you to the problem solving mindset required to face these difficulties by effective use of online resources.